Skip to Content

 Carefully pour the wine down the side of the pan and scatter the onion quarters around the chicken.

-Roast for 1¼ hours, until the chicken is cooked.
+Roast for 1¼ hours, until the chicken is well cooked.

 Allow it to cool.